TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 --------------------------------

+- Fix for issue #279: TypeError exists both in Python and JavaScrip, needs alias
+- Fix for issue #277: Alias needed for new
+- Fix for issue #274: Cannot delete unqualified property in strict mode
 - Fix for issue #268: Module import trace missing in error messages
 - Autotest for regular expression module made part of shipment test and CI test.
 Some parts commented out, marked with @JdeH
 - Documentation updated, also on-line